What is the Sandmaennchen? A little Man who Sent German Kids to Dream

 Two Sandmännchen?

 So, there were two Sandmännchen.
-The Western Sandmännchen, known as Das Sandmännchen, looked a bit like a sailor with a beard that runs under his chin from ear to ear.
-Somehow he looked more rugged or rough.
-Every evening he would fly off on his cloud to dreamland.
+The Western Sandmännchen, or Das Sandmännchen, looked a bit like a sailor with a beard that ran under his chin from ear to ear.
+Somehow, he looked more rugged or rough.
+Every evening, he would fly off on his cloud to dreamland.

 The appeal of the Eastern Unser Sandmännchen was sweeter, more like an elf.
-He had big button eyes, a long goatee and a peaked cap.
-At the end of each adventure he goes home to his fairy tale homeland…(in the very first episode, he fell asleep in a snowbank, and the TV station was flooded with letters from worried children offering him a home!
-The program responded quickly!)
+He had big button eyes, a long goatee, and a peaked cap.
+At the end of each adventure, he goes home to his fairy tale homeland.
+In the first episode, he fell asleep in a snowbank, and the TV station was flooded with letters from worried children offering him a home!
+The program responded quickly!

-Both shows had the same basic format, and ran at the same time… but the Western Sandmaennchen never had the same appeal.
-Kids in the West even tuned in the see the Eastern Sandmaennchen instead.
+Both shows had the same basic format and ran at the same time, but the Western Sandmaennchen never had the same appeal.
+Kids in the West even tuned in to see the Eastern Sandmaennchen instead.

 Sandmännchen’s companions